Stopping the Wrong Channel Before It Shipped

 The Problem

-Executive leadership directed the team to explore generative-AI conversations delivered through external messaging apps—using Apple iMessage as the reference model.
+Executive leadership directed the team to explore generative-AI conversations delivered through external messaging apps, using Apple iMessage as the reference model.

 The risks were not.

-A seductive idea is still a liability if the system can’t support it.
+In short, a seductive idea is still a liability if the system can’t support it.

 My Approach